Date: 25th January 2014

 Location: Wigan, Greater Manchester

-My second ground of 2014 was on Saturday 25th January at the DW Stadium in Wigan, Greater Manchester.
+My second new ground of 2014 was on Saturday 25th January at the DW Stadium in Wigan, Greater Manchester.
 The match was Wigan Athletic vs. Crystal Palace in the F.A.
 Cup 4th Round.

 The DW Stadium is nestled in a retail park near the banks of the Leeds and Liverpool canal.
 Wigan North Western and Wigan Wallgate railway stations are around 1.5 miles south-east of the ground in Wigan town centre.
 The ground has been home to the club since 1999 when they moved there from their Springfield Park home which they had inhabited since 1932.